kahei-li/js-scratchpad/README.md

   - remove last item from the list

 ## While Loop
-- runs while condition is true
+- runs while a condition is true
 - while(condition){}
 - i++ as incremental
 - don't use i=i++. output is either 0 or infinite loop.

 ## For Loop
-- setting start condition, end condition and rate of change
+- setting start condition, end condition and rate of change. i.e. iterating and setting amount of times to run
 - for(start;end;change){}